 Thank you for your interest in EndoSpecialists, the Multi-location Group Practice of Dr. Priya O’Callaghan.
 We are specialist members of the American Association of Endodontists and we look forward to being of service to you.

-Our expert team, led by respected endodontic specialists Dr. O’Callaghan, Dr. Schulz, Dr. Chalmers, and Dr. Kim include an experienced specialist staff.
+Our expert team, led by respected endodontic specialists Dr. O’Callaghan, Dr. Chalmers, Dr. Kim and Dr. Hejlawy. include an experienced specialist staff.
 We provide the highest standard of professional care in a friendly, comfortable environment and technologically advanced office that utilizes Cone beam (CBCT) technology that captures low dose high-quality CT scans, microscopic and digital technology.
 We are committed to providing the most recent, clinically proven scientific approaches to endodontic therapy and pain management in a caring environment.

 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 Although your general dentist can perform endodontic treatment, patients are often referred to EndoSpecialists when a case is considered to be complicated.
 Our goal is to provide unsurpassed quality in a compassionate environment of professionalism and clinical excellence.